julian-q/julian-q.github.io/shorts/array-based-trees/content/main.md

         return 2 * i + 2;
     }
 };
-// you might want to do some out-of-bounds error checking if you're
+// you might want to do some out-of-bounds error checking
-// going to do this right.
 ```

 ### Pros